Semester Teaching Opportunities

 The primary responsibility of the Faculty in Residence is to design and teach two courses onsite to undergraduate students studying at Villa Le Balze.
 The courses are not limited to any specific department or discipline, but must meet the following criteria:

-- Have a tangible connection to the Villa’s location (narrowly or broadly defined) so as to support the place-based nature of an education abroad experience;
+• Have a tangible connection to the Villa’s location (narrowly or broadly defined) to support the place-based nature of an education abroad experience;

-In order to bring the full strength and resources of Georgetown faculty to bear on the Villa’s academic programs, Faculty in Residence may, in consultation with the Office of Global Education and Villa Le Balze, substitute one course from their teaching load with a substantive project that contributes to the Villa’s academic profile or to its living and learning community in a defined, measurable way.
-Examples of such projects include: developing new campus-community partnerships for research internships or service learning; organizing an academic event; designing and carrying out an assessment of student learning, or a workshop series on innovative teaching and learning for local instructors at the Villa.
-Alternative academic assignments are proposed and approved as part of the selection process, and should draw on the faculty member’s specific areas of expertise or experience.
-Faculty who are selected for an alternative academic assignment will be required to provide regular progress updates to the Office of Global Education and to submit a detailed summary of their project’s outcomes as part of their Faculty Report.
+To bring the full strength and resources of Georgetown faculty to bear on the Villa’s academic programs, Faculty in Residence may, in consultation with the Office of Global Education and Villa Le Balze, substitute one course from their teaching load with a substantive project that contributes to the Villa’s academic profile or to its learning community in a defined, measurable way.
+Examples of such projects include: developing new campus-community partnerships for research internships or service learning; organizing an academic event (e.g., lecture/performance series, symposium, conference, etc.); designing and carrying out an assessment of student learning, or a workshop series on innovative teaching and learning for local instructors.
+Alternative academic assignments are proposed and approved as part of the selection process and should draw on the faculty member’s specific areas of expertise or experience.
+Faculty selected for an alternative academic assignment will be required to provide regular progress updates to the Office of Global Education and to submit a detailed summary of their project’s outcomes as part of their Faculty Report.

 Student Engagement